PaulFinch/paulfinch.github.io/_pages/about.md

 > “Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.”
 Antoine de Saint-Exupery

+> "Somewhere, something incredible is waiting to be known."
+Carl Sagan